donnemartin/interactive-coding-challenges/README.md

 * Notebooks currently contain mostly Python solutions, but can be extended to include [44 supported languages](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages)
 * Repo will be **continually updated** with new solutions and challenges

-## Contributing

-Contributions are welcome!
+* Contributions are welcome!
+See the [Contributing Guidelines](https://github.com/donnemartin/interactive-coding-challenges/blob/master/CONTRIBUTING.md).

-Review the [Contributing Guidelines](https://github.com/donnemartin/interactive-coding-challenges/blob/master/CONTRIBUTING.md) for details on how to:
-* Submit issues
-* Add solutions to existing challenges
-* Add new challenges

 ## Index